awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 aws logs create-log-group --log-group-name my-log-group
 ```

-Type the next command to find the log group's ARN, and then *make a note of it*:
+Enter the next command to find the log group's ARN, and then *make a note of it*:

 ```
 aws logs describe-log-groups --log-group-name my-log-group